 There are different ways to make it, with ingredients varying from recipe to recipe and cook to cook.
 You can easily customize it to make it your own, such as adding different dried peppers and seasonings, or varying up the fruits used.

 We personally love it in so many ways, whether its for spreading onto morning toast, spooning over ice cream, making drinks, or glazing fish or chicken fresh off the grill.
 When I say it's versatile, I mean "versatile"!

-We really love this stuff, and it's so much better than store bought.
+We really love this stuff, and it's so much better than anything from the grocery store.